darellanodev/daily-boost-calendar/README.md

 ## E2E tests

-- Run the applicacion in development mode
+- Run the application in development mode
 - Then, after the application is running, execute `./run_e2e.sh`

 ## Running the StoryBook environment